MageGyver/m2devbox/README.md

 ### Workflow

+#### Starting a plain Magento 2 instance

 1. Navigate to a project directory somewhere on your machine.
-1. Create a `app_code/` directory.
+2. Create a `app_code/` directory.
 This directory will be mounted into the `app/code/` directory of your Magento 2 instance and holds all your module source code.
-2. **_(optional)_** Create a `.env` file in the root of your project directory to [customize m2devbox settings](#custom-settings) for your project.
+3. **_(optional)_** Create a `.env` file in the root of your project directory to [customize m2devbox settings](#custom-settings) for your project.
-3. Start an instance with your desired Magento 2 version: `m2devbox start 2.4.2`
+4. Start an instance with your desired Magento 2 version: `m2devbox start 2.4.2`
+5. Add `127.0.0.1    m2.docker` to your `/etc/hosts` file, to be able to access your site.
+6. Navigate to http://m2.docker:8080 and see your modules in action!

+#### Create a new blank module and start a Magento 2 instance

+1. Run `m2devbox start-module`
+2. Answer the following basic questions regarding your module name and project directory.
+3. m2devbox will create a blank module and start your Magento 2 instance.
-4. Add `127.0.0.1    m2.docker` to your `/etc/hosts` file, to be able to access your site.
+5. Add `127.0.0.1    m2.docker` to your `/etc/hosts` file, to be able to access your site.
-5. Navigate to http://m2.docker:8080 and see your modules in action!
+6. Navigate to http://m2.docker:8080 and see your modules in action!

 ### Custom settings